 This recipe only calls for 8 ingredients making it super simple to make!

-How to make healthy baked pears
+How to make stuffed baked pears

 FAQ & Substitutions:

-The type of pear you use in this recipe really does matter.
-For this recipe, you want to use pears that will hold their shape while baking.
 I 100% recommend bosc pears for this recipe since they are crisp and do not fall apart while baking.
-If you can't find bosc pears, some other varieties that may work include anjou and concorde pears.
+If you can't find bosc pears, some other varieties that may work include Anjou and Concorde pears.

 For reference, if you are making a sauce or say a Vegan Pear Pizza, you'll want to use pears that fall apart and lose their crisp texture while baking such as bartlett pears.
 Those are the pear varieties you want to avoid in this recipe.

 I haven't tried it, but I find the maple syrup is really necessary to coat the oats and spices so they mix well together and crisp up while baking.
-You could try using a date syrup or even honey if you are not vegan!

-While you can store these maple baked pears as leftovers, they honestly are best the day of when they are warm and right out of the oven.
+While you can store these maple-baked pears as leftovers, they honestly are best the day of when they are warm and right out of the oven.

 Baked pears will keep in a closed container in the fridge for 1-2 days if needed.
 If you are storing them in the fridge, remove the whipped cream or do not put it on top as it will make the pears and granola soggy if left to sit too long.